AKA: Everything you’ve ever wanted to know about a massage session but were afraid to ask

 That depends on the service you’re having.
 If you are uncomfortable about disrobing, we here at Michigan Massage and Wellness offer several services that you can remain fully clothed for, such as MPS Therapy (although we may need to move some clothing a little so we can have some skin contact, but we can even use the Dolphin Neurostim through denim).
 Fascial Stretch Therapy requires you to be wearing loose, comfortable clothing.
-And with Brenda taking an assisted stretching training next month, we will have another stretching service that you don’t need to get naked for.
 There’s also Lokte Method (and if you’ve been in the studio area of our office in the winter, you know that you need to dress warmly for that!)

 Again, that depends.
 If you’re dealing with an acute injury or chronic pain, the more frequently the better.
 However, we understand that regular massage and bodywork sessions may not be in everyones schedule or budget, but let me be completely honest here: that herniated disk that is compressing on your cervical nerves and causing numbness and tingling down your arm isn’t going to go away if you’re not doing some self care at home in between your massage sessions.
 And we’re not going to correct a problem that’s been bothering you for 6 days, 6 weeks, 6 months or 6 years in a single visit.

-Now, if you generally feel good and nothing actually hurts (as in causes you physical pain when you do something like move or cough), a lot of our clients get tremendous benefit from a monthly session.
-We are now offering a monthly ‘maintenance’ massage membership option for those of you that want to start taking better care of your body and deter any injuries from happening.
+Now, if you generally feel good and nothing actually hurts (as in causes you physical pain when you do something like move or cough), a lot of our clients get tremendous benefit from a monthly ‘maintenance’ session.

 I hope not!
 But, that’s what we have liability insurance for!
 In all seriousness, it’s normal to be a little sore for 1-2 days after receiving a bodywork session.
 Especially if it’s for a nagging injury that’s been ruining your life for months and you *finally* decided to do something about it.
 As one client years ago said about her first session: “I was so sore the next day, and a little bit the day after, but by the third day, it was as if the heavens opened up and the angels came down singing and I could turn my head again without pain”.
 That’s what is to be expected!
 However, and I’m especially talking to you men out there, THERE IS NO NEED TO BE A HERO DURING YOUR MASSAGE.
 We are trained to look for cues when clients don’t like to tell us that there’s too much pressure.
 We look for someone holding their breath, or tightening up, or flailing around the table.
 But, if it hurts, and you’re not breathing, please tell us!
 The worst feedback you can give is no feedback.
 Because it doesn’t give us an opportunity to correct it then and there, and then you take to social media to complain and we have no recourse because you didn’t talk to us about it when you had the chance.